SVG-Edit/svgedit/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Log**
+If applicable, copy any error logs in your browser console.
+This can be very helpful in identifying the problem.

 **Additional context**
 Add any other context about the problem here.